MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * VPCamera1 and VPCamera2 are setup to be controlled by VIVE trackers set to Special_1 and Special_2.
 If you want to use some other controller just change the source in the camera's motion controller component.
 For example "left" or "right" if you want to use the hand controllers.

-* The setup should work as-is if you have less than 2 cameras (even none) you should not have to change anything.
+* The setup should still work if you have only one camera.
+Just don't use the "switch to camera 2" feature.

 * The camera "rig" actors I've provided have variables for making small adjustments to the joints of the rig.
 This is to correct for minor tracker rotation issues such as the tracker being slightly rotated on it's 1/4-20 tripod thread or on a ballhead mount you couldn't get exactly straight.
 It is meant for very small adjustments of a few degrees at most and is not perfect, but if your tracker is slightly out of alignment using this can bring it back without having to mess with the mount itself.
 The ones I included represent my actual camera rigs and only have these adjustments at places that can move.